 This is the intellectual and control centre of the dwelling.
 It is a place of quietness and concentration; a place to research and study; a place in which to invent and design, to formulate plans, crystallize ideas and connect with the world.

 The Work Space's 7-segment central console is shown on the left.
 It is rotating in order to show details of its 5 equipped segments.
-Three of these are computer work stations.
+Three are computer work stations.
 One of the remaining 2 is a printing and scanning station.
 Another is a communications and navigation station.
-Each equipped segment has a pair of standard 23-inch rack rails at the rear, between which up to 3 standard flat-format 23-inch equipment cabinets may be mounted.
+Each equipped segment has a pair of standard 23" rack rails at the rear, between which up to 3 standard flat-format 23" equipment cabinets may be mounted.
 Two of the 7 segments are unequipped to allow access.

 The outer radius of the console is 2½ metres.
 The desk sectors are 75 cm deep.
 This leaves the inner circle of the console with a radius of 1·75 metres to give adequate space for chairs and personal access.

 On the right is a plan view of the console, which is oriented to be consistent with the plan view of the whole Work Space module shown above.
 The two computer segments that are next to each other are straight-forward PC workstations.
 They have access to the console's local-area network and may be switched off when not in use.
 The segment diametrically opposite these two is also a computer station.
 However, this computer hosts various servers.
 It is therefore kept running all the time.
-This computer also acts as the dwelling's router, which provides access to the outside world.
+This computer also acts as a router, which provides access for the dwelling to the outside world.

 A loudspeaker is fixed to each rack-rail just above the screen to provide local sound.
 Additionally, each computer workstations has a headset (headphones with a boom microphone) for private listening and voice communication.
 This normally hangs on a hook fixed to the side of the vertical divider panel at the left of the workstation's desk area.
 Headset cables are normally connected to the left earpiece.